natalieagus/50033/resources/general/bootstrap.md

 }
 ```

-If you _truly_ need static subscriptions (e.g., calling a static registry directly), then also keep a <span class="orange-bold">strong</span> reference to the Bridge/Channel assets for the whole run—otherwise Unity can unload them on scene transitions.
+If you _truly_ need static subscriptions (e.g., calling a static registry directly), then also keep a <span class="orange-bold">strong</span> reference to the Bridge/Channel assets for the whole run, otherwise Unity can unload them on scene transitions.
 One tidy way is a tiny persistent holder created at bootstrap:

 ```cs title="CoreRefsHolder.cs"
 // CoreRefsHolder.cs